meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 %matplotlib inline
 ```

+---
 <a id="linear-algebra-review"></a>
 ## Quick Linear Algebra Review
----
+Before we can talk about neural networks, we need to brush up on some of the mathematical operations that we'll be performing.
+Don't worry, there are only two main ideas we need to discuss.

-**Objective:** Compute dot products and matrix multiplications using NumPy
+**Objective:** Compute **dot products** and **matrix multiplications** using NumPy.

 <a id="dot-product"></a>